MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 Similarly you need `FRD: Gwin` for this affinity mission.

 ### End Game
-For Chapter 12 you need to unlock both the `KEY: Skell License` and finish the missions `The Skell License` and `A Girl's Wings`.
+For Chapter 12 you need to unlock both the third `KEY: Progressive License` (Flight Module) and finish the missions `The Skell License` and `A Girl's Wings`.
 Usually during these quests you would be put into a skell.
 This is disabled for AP, which also means that you have to complete `A Girl's Wings` with your own skell instead.
 Be careful to only start this affinity mission if you have a skell.
 Otherwise you might run into the issue mentioned in `Known Issues`.
-You dont need the `KEY: Flight Module` to get on top of `Talon Rock`.
+You dont need the `Flight Module` to get on top of `Talon Rock`.
 For the submissions of `The Skell License` you should watch the 15k credits in one Fnet tick, which just require a few FN-Nodes and Dataprobes and the slaying of the grexes, with a specific weapon.
-There are three option available `WPN: Trial Knife` (this is the one in logic), `WPN: Trial Sword` and `WPN: Trial Assault Rifle`
-After that you need the `KEY: Flight Module` and a skell to not take a bath at the start of Chapter 12.
+There are three option available `WPN: Trial Knife`, `WPN: Trial Sword` and `WPN: Trial Assault Rifle` After that you need the `Flight Module` and a skell to not take a bath at the start of Chapter 12.
 Now you can finish the game.

 ## Advanced Tech
 There are three techniques that are included in logic that you should know about.